Making Outerwear with Down or Polyester Fiberfill

 Special equipment for sewing outerwear includes:

-S A small amount of petroleum jelly or cornstarch for helping fabric move easily under the presser foot.
-A teflon or roller foot may also be useful for problem fabrics.
+- A small amount of petroleum jelly or cornstarch for helping fabric move easily under the presser foot.
+A Teflon or roller foot may also be useful for problem fabrics.

-S A hammer or special tool to set grippers.
-TECHNIQUES
+- A hammer or special tool to set grippers.

 The first step in constructing most outerwear is to sear all edges of nylon fabric as well as the ends of any nylon lacing and strapping.
 Searing prevents the fabric edges from raveling as the garment is sewn, worn, washed, or dry cleaned.
 (Coated fabrics do not require searing.)